 “I really didn’t have a lot of emotions about it or depression,” said Shedd, 55, who lives in New Buffalo, Mich.
 “As soon as I found out I said: ‘OK, we’re going to take care of it.
 We’re going to get it done.’”

 She asked her doctor where he would go for treatment.
-Without hesitation, he recommended she see the University of Chicago's Konstantin Umanskiy, MD, assistant professor of surgery, who specializes in minimally invasive laparoscopic surgery for colon and rectal diseases.
+Without hesitation, he recommended she see the University of Chicago's Konstantin Umanskiy, MD, who specializes in minimally invasive laparoscopic surgery for colon and rectal diseases.

 “You don’t manipulate the bowel as much,” Umanskiy said.
 “And the patient has a much quicker return to bowel function.
 Because of these small incisions, we almost never see infections or hernias.”

 When she first met with Umanskiy, Shedd was immediately impressed.
 “He was very generous with his time and answered my questions very well,” she said.
 He even drew pictures to illustrate the surgical options and explained how he could use the minimally invasive laparoscopic technique to perform a lower anterior bowel resection rather than open abdominal surgery to remove the cancerous tissue.